amcatia/diabetes-detection/README.md

 - Evaluate the model and calculate accuracy

 ## How to Run
-1. Install the required libraries:
-#importing packes and Libreries

-import pandas as pd
-import numpy as np
-import matplotlib.pyplot as plt import seaborn as sns from sklearn.linear_model import LinearRegression from sklearn.model_selection import train_test_split from sklearn.metrics import mean_squared_error, r2_score

-2. Run the notebook:
-jupyter notebook notebooks/Diabetes.ipynb
+To run this project, first install the required libraries and then open the notebook: pip install -r requirements.txt jupyter notebook Diabetes.ipynb

 ## Dataset
 The dataset used is the [Pima Indians Diabetes Dataset](https://www.kaggle.com/datasets/uciml/pima-indians-diabetes-database).